· How does a solar thermal collector work?

 The system is designed for a lifetime of + 25 years.

 · How complex is the maintenance of the Fresnel system?

 The maintenance is very simple with only the cleaning as a short time routine, depending on the dust and pollution of the location.
 Other inspections and mirror alignment can be done annually.
-All the components are designed from industrial standards, being easy to find replacement if needed.
+All the components are designed from industrial standards, which makes it easy to find replacement if needed.

-We typically offer an initial maintenance contract so the customer has peace of mind, while get used to the system.
+We typically offer an initial maintenance contract so the customer has peace of mind while getting used to the system.

 · What is the payback time of a Fresnel system?

 The payback period depends on several factors, the main ones being the available solar resource and the local cost of the fuel currently used.
-In some cases it can be below 5 years but in others can be above 10 years.
+In some cases, it can be less than 5 years, but in others it can be more than 10 years.

 Contact us for an assessment for your case.

-· How is the safety control of the Fresnel system?
+· How does the safety control of the Fresnel system work?